-Working together within the library system and with the communities the Library serves nearly any book that they want, no matter which branch they frequent.
+Members of the Capital Area District Libraries community want to see individual branches working together within the CADL system, and working with the communities that the Library serves.
+Patrons appreciate that being part of CADL means that they can access nearly any book that they want, no matter which branch they frequent.
 However, some community members expressed concern about the size of some of the branches, the money that is available for each branch, and the varying capacities of the Friends groups.
 People would like to see a "balance" of resources at each branch, but recognized that library spaces and budgets can't continue to grow.
 Rather than trying to have something at every branch, the library could create "magnet libraries" where certain branches specialize in certain resources and put those resources "as a focal point at different places."
 Patrons also discussed the possibility of multiple branches working together for large events, and the possibility of reciprocal cards and programming/event partnerships with other local libraries outside of CADL such as East Lansing Public Library and Delta Township District Library.